This page is a work in progress!

 Ok, so here is a video that is super close to what I am talking about.
 A “few” little things I would do slightly different but a great example of how you can achieve that correct look with clippers.
 Many groomers tend to call this a “SHOW” cut, however, that is not a accurate description.
 This is a correct miniature schnauzer cut.
 It is just as easy if not easier to create and to maintain than the odd cut given today with much better results in the overall look of the dog. https://youtu.be/xrkYavQ4C7w

-Here are a few helpful hints in grooming and shaping your miniature schnauzer the “proper” schnauzer way.
+Here are a few helpful hints in grooming and shaping your miniature schnauzer not the “show” way as groomers would tell you but the “PROPER” schnauzer way.